Süper Lig

 The Süper Lig (/tr/, Super League), also known as Trendyol Süper Lig for sponsorship reasons, is a professional association football league in Turkey and the highest level of the Turkish football league system.
-Eighteen teams compete, where a champion is decided and three clubs are promoted from, and another four relegated to the 1.
+Eighteen teams compete, where a champion is decided and three clubs are promoted from, and another three relegated to the 1.
 Lig.
-The season runs from August to May, with each club playing 36 matches.
+The season runs from August to May, with each club playing 34 matches.
 Matches are played Friday through Monday.

 Run by the Turkish Football Federation, the league succeeded the Turkish Football Championship and the National Division, both being former top-level national competitions.
 The Süper Lig is currently 9th in the UEFA coefficient ranking of leagues based on club performances in European competitions over the last five years.
-A total of 75 clubs have competed in the Süper Lig, but only 6 have won the title to date: Galatasaray (25), Fenerbahçe (19), Beşiktaş (16), Trabzonspor (7), Başakşehir (1) and Bursaspor (1).
+A total of 78 clubs have competed in the Süper Lig, but only 6 have won the title to date: Galatasaray (26), Fenerbahçe (19), Beşiktaş (16), Trabzonspor (7), Bursaspor (1) and Başakşehir (1).